kothekarvikram5/Sadguru-Amrit-Tulya/README.md

 In this application, we can add items to the inventory, see details for the added items and delete the items if needed.

+You need to first run 'npm-install' in terminal and then run the app.

 As this is only front-end part of the website, you need to connect it with its API for Full stack web application.

 API path - https://github.com/kothekarvikram5/Amrit-Tulya-API